karlmabunga/mini-apps-1/README.md

-# mini-apps-1
+### mini-apps-1 ###

-This is a project I completed as a student at [hackreactor](http://hackreactor.com).
-This project was worked on with a pair.
+This project includes 4 applications that range from strictly front end to full-stack.